 For college students or recent grads applying for internships, the sea of interview rules often appears murky.
-However, whether meeting with a recruiter, hiring manager or human resources professional, and whether meeting face to face, by Skype or phone, there are three things you clearly must NOT do.
+However, when you schedule an interview – whether meeting face to face, by Skype or phone – there are three things you should avoid doing:

-Find the phrases that feel normal to you; figure out what it is about the company culture, the product, the service, the history and/or the future of the enterprise with which you will be interviewing that you find appealing.
+Find the phrases that feel normal to you.
+Rehearse what it is about the company culture, the product, and the future of the company that excites you.
 Create and practice a line or two around that that will sound natural and energizing, and not feigned.
 Be prepared, knowledgeable and enthusiastic when you walk into the interview door.

 3. Fail to research the company.
 You may think an internship is not a real job, so you decide that just showing up is enough.
-However, an internship is quite real and could have reverberating effects on your career.
-As well, like with other credible jobs, many internships pay, and some of the most coveted roles pay very well.
-As reported in Glassdoor’s recent report, 25 Highest Paying Companies for Interns, #1 on the list of companies compensating highly for interns pays interns an average monthly base pay of $7,012.
-It is important to note that these jobs are competitive and the hiring decision makers are seeking out the best, new talent—one more reason to be on your toes in the job interview.
+However, an internship could help you make the first big step with your career.
+Internships are competitive and the hiring decision makers are seeking out the best, new talent—one more reason to be on your toes in the job interview.

 Moreover, some internships later convert to full time jobs.
-And all interviews potentially lead to rich referral sources for future jobs at other companies.
+And all interviews could potentially lead to helpful referral sources for future jobs at other companies.

 Prepare to impress with the power of well-researched words.